 Now let’s see the pin configuration details of all peripherals which are supported by the Raspberry Pi Pico development board:

 Raspberry Pi Pico exposes 26 multi-function GPIO pins from a total of 36 GPIO pins available in RP2040 microcontroller.
 Out of these 26 pins, 23 pins are digital pins, and only 3 pins have analog read capability.
 These digital pins are marked as GP0, GP1, and up to GP22.
 GP23, GP24, and GP25 are not exposed on the pinout.
 Therefore cannot be used.
 GP26, GP27, and GP28 are the next digital pins available.
 These 26 GPIO pins can be used both in digital input and digital output mode.

-All GPIO pins can be configured as an external interrupt on the following four change in the state of GPIO pins:
+All GPIO pins can be configured as an external interrupt pin on the following four changes on the state of GPIO pins:

 - Level high